QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 Exercise 7: Hint
 -----------------

-As a hint, notice the following pattern for finding the number of draws of a uniform random number until below a given threshold
+As a hint, notice the following pattern for finding the number of draws of a uniform random number until it is below a given threshold

 .. code-block:: julia